-We can compare our constants with the \emph{degree of balance }$b(\Gamma)$ of a signed graph $\Gamma$ introduced by Cartwright and Harary \cite{CartHarary56}.
+We compare the signed Cheeger constant with the \emph{degree of balance }$b(\Gamma)$ of a signed graph $\Gamma$ introduced by Cartwright and Harary \cite{CartHarary56}.
 In \cite{CartHarary56}, they also aimed at quantifying the deviation of a signed graph from being balanced.
 Their constant $b(\Gamma)$ is defined as

 Observe $b(\Gamma)\in [0,1]$.
 Smaller values of $1-b(\Gamma)$ imply that $\Gamma$ is closer to being balanced.
-Consider the signed graph $\Gamma=(\mathcal{C}_N, \sigma)$ where $\mathcal{C}_N$ is the unweighted cycle graph on $N$ vertices and $\sigma$ is the signature such that $\Gamma$ has exactly one negative edge.
+Consider the signed graph $\Gamma=(\mathcal{C}_n, \sigma)$ where $\mathcal{C}_n$ is the unweighted cycle graph on $n$ vertices and $\sigma$ is the signature such that $\Gamma$ has exactly one negative edge.
 Intuitively, $\Gamma$ is close to being balanced.
 Actually, we have

 This shows that the constant $h^{\sigma}_1(\mu_d)$ is finer than $b(\Gamma)$.